tangentcash/cash/README.md

 Nodes download and validate data from seeder nodes, gradually forming a list of neighboring nodes.
 They can also publish new network data, including transactions and blocks.

 - **Producer**: Acts as block producer that can create, solve and broadcast blocks to network of nodes.
-- **Coordinator**: Acts as an asset bridge and must become an attestator, locking the native currency of the blockchain being bridged.
-- **Attestator**: Acts as an oracle publishing off-chain transaction into Tangent blockchain.
+- **Attestator**: Acts as an asset bridge and an oracle publishing off-chain transaction into Tangent blockchain.
 - **Participant**: Holds a private key share, allowing it to create deposit addresses on other blockchains and sign transactions for withdrawals.
 Participants are randomly selected into bridges to ensure unpredictability and fairness.

 ### Security